makramkd/theoden/README.md

 ## Theoden

-My intention is for this to be a shared library that exports exports various abstract data types:
+My intention is for this to be a shared library that exports various abstract data types:

 * Stack